-It is our professional duty to go over your range of treatment options and prescribe treatment to you.
+If you have treatment options, it is our professional duty to go over all of them with you.

-Occasionally, surgery can be performed the same day as the consultation.
+Occasionally and if all circumstances are good, then surgery can be performed on the same day as the consultation.
 However, a complex medical history or prescribed treatment may require an evaluation and a second appointment to provide treatment on another day.

 Please assist us by providing the following information at the time of your consultation:

-- Your surgical referral slip and Panorex if applicable.
+- Your surgical referral slip from your dentist, if applicable

 - A list of medications you are presently taking.

 - If you have medical or dental insurance, bring the necessary completed forms.
 This will save time and allow us to help you process any claims.